Intestinal Parasitic Infection, it’s one of the most common pet problems!

-The bad news is not only can these parasites cause disease in your pet, some are contagious to people!
-(Do we have your attention now?)
-Four thousand children a year in the United States are diagnosed with roundworm infestation, it is the second leading cause of early childhood blindness in the world.
-The Center for Disease Control recommends routine fecal testing and regular deworming for all cats and dogs, to prevent disease in pets and people!
+Unfortunately yes, several common intestinal parasites which pose a risk to your pet can also infect people as well.
+In the United States alone 4,000 children a year are diagnosed with roundworm infestation, which is the second leading cause of early childhood blindness in the world.
+The Center for Disease Control recommends routine fecal testing and regular de-worming for all cats and dogs to help prevent these diseases in both pets and people.

 There are two ways we are able to determine the presence of intestinal parasites in your pet.
 The first is through visual confirmation of the adult phase of the parasite, often visible on the hind end of the patient as they pass through the rectum.
 The second method is via a fecal test in which we look for the presence of eggs and cysts, or through specialized tests looking for the presence of bacteria.